simeononsecurity/simeononsecurity.ch/content/articles/tips-for-secure-e-commerce-transactions-and-safe-online-shopping/index.en.md

 ### 1. Shop from Trusted Websites

 Stick to reputable and well-known e-commerce platforms when making online purchases.
 Look for secure websites that use **HTTPS** (Hypertext Transfer Protocol Secure) encryption, indicated by the padlock icon in the browser's address bar.
-Avoid sharing sensitive information on websites that do not have proper security measures in place.
+Avoid sharing sensitive information on websites that don't have proper security measures in place.

 ### 2. Keep Software and Devices Updated